isomerpages/moe-xinminsec/_our-curriculum/Signature Programmes/Xinmin Academy of Leaders.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Xinmin%20Academy%20of%20Leaders/x_a_l_4c.jpg">
 </div>
-<p>The Xinmin Student Council consists of the caring responsible and adaptable
+<p>The Xinmin Student Council consists of caring, responsible and adaptable
 leaders determined to serve the school and the community.
 The Council consists of 4 sub-committees that best suit the passions of our leaders in Events and Initiatives, Welfare and Feedback, Mentoring and Public Relations.